apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 doesn't actually use HBase, a DT will still be generated.
 The user would have to explicitly opt out of generating HBase tokens in that case.

 The third one is that it's hard to create DTs "as needed".
-Without access to Kerberos credentials, Spark cannot create DTs, which means that applications submitted in cluster mode like the above need DTs to be created up front, instead of on demand.
+Without being able to authenticate to specific services, Spark cannot create DTs, which means that applications submitted in cluster mode like the above need DTs to be created up front, instead of on demand.

 The advantage, though, is that user code does not need to worry about DTs, since Spark will handle them transparently when the proper configuration is available.